UltraEngine/Documentation/Lua/Widget_AddNode.md

 ## Returns

-Returns a new treeview node if called by a treeview widget, otherwise nil is returned.
+Returns a new treeview node if called by a treeview widget, otherwise NULL is returned.

 ## Example